Our cult-fave Steam Cream now comes in refills ♻️

 One of the hard truths about skincare is that for most of us, our skin peaks in its early twenties.
 From that point on, everything that works to give you the best skin possible starts to slow down (including your peptides).

-This is why you’ll see peptides in anti-ageing focused skincare.
+This is why you’ll see peptides in anti-aging focused skincare.

 The external peptides found in these types of skincare work similarly to how your own peptides can encourage extra collagen when you’ve been injured.
 When using skincare with peptides, your body is told that the skin needs extra TLC and to lend a helping hand by boosting collagen production.